-If Failed to Send Email setting defines the pattern on which the emails are sent.
-If the previous email failed to be sent, the first option is to Skip the failed email, and continue sending out consecutive emails.
+The If Failed to Send Email setting defines the pattern according to which the emails are sent.
+If the previous email failed to be sent, the first option is to Skip the failed email and continue sending out consecutive emails.
 The second option is to cancel the whole email chain.

-The settin is really depends on wheter the emails created are somewhat connected and the following comes from the previous one.
+The setting really depends on the fact whether the emails created are someway connected and the following comes from the previous one.
 So it is up to the store administrator to decide on the preferable pattern.

-Conditions define on which scenation the emails should be sent.
+Conditions define the scenario the emails should be sent on.
 In other words, what store view, customer group, items in the cart or in the order should trigger the email sending.

 There can be up to four condition blocks:

 - General conditions - define at what store view(s) the email is active;